vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-1_Creation-Using-Multiple-SOURs.md

 there were also a number of low-scoring "noise hits".

-In this set of exercises, we will demonstrate how the "noise hits" can be significantly reduced—or even completely eliminated—by constructing a "consensus" among the RepGens from the "hits" within the sample.
-This consensus is built by requiring hammer-evidence from more than one SOUR before we declare that a RepGen has sufficient support.
+In this set of exercises, we will demonstrate how the "noise hits" can be significantly reduced—or even completely eliminated—by constructing a "consensus" for which RepGens are probably related to a genome within the sample based on the "hammer-hits" that are found within the sample.
+This consensus is built by requiring hammer-evidence from more than one SOUR before we declare that a RepGen has sufficient support to be related to a genome within the sample.
-You can think of this "consensus" process as analogous to assembling a "jury" made up of multiple SOURs, with their scores acting as "votes" to determine which RepGens provide the strongest evidence for the presence of a related genome within the sample.
+You can think of this "consensus process" as analogous to assembling a "jury" made up of multiple SOURs, with the set of scores for each role acting as "votes" to determine which RepGens provide the strongest evidence for the presence of a related genome within the sample.
 For instance, if we have hammers derived from sequences implementing 5 different SOURs, we can stipulate that a RepGen must have support from at least
-4 out of the 5 SOURs to be considered related to any genome within the sample.
+4 out of the 5 SOURs to be considered related to a genome within the sample.
-This reliance on multiple lines of evidence mirrors the scientific process, where experiments are not deemed valid unless their results can be reproduced.
+This requirement for multiple lines of supporting evidence mirrors the scientific process, where experiments are not deemed valid unless their results can be reproduced.

 You may perhaps be wondering why we have specified "4 out of 5 roles".
+The "4 out of 5" criterion is closely related to how we originally determined the set of SOURs that we use.
-When we introduced the concept of a "SOUR", we did not discuss how we constructed our set of SOURs.
-During the actual construction of the SOURs, it was necessary to slightly weaken  the concept of "Universal role" to "Role that occurs within 80% of the members of our Universe of Genomes".
-This weakening was required because the technologies of genome-sequencing, genecalling, and gene-annotation all have low but nonzero error-rates, and so some of the members of the Universe of Genomes appear to be "missing" genes merely because they were not sequenced, called, or annotated properly.
+When we first introduced the concept of a "SOUR" in `RepGen-Exercise-1`, we defined a "Singly-Occuring Universal Role" in the abstract as a role that can be _expected_ to be implemented by exactly one gene in every genome, but we did not discuss how we constructed this set of roles in practice.
+During the actual construction of the SOURs, we found that it was necessary to slightly weaken the concept of a "Universal role" to "Role that is found in 80% of the members of our Universe of Genomes".
+This weakening was required because the technologies of genome-sequencing, genecalling, and gene-annotation all have low but nonzero error-rates, and so some of the members of the Universe of Genomes appear to be "missing" roles that we expect to be there merely because of the nonzero error-rate of our sequencing and annotation technology.
-Thus, in practice there are _no_ roles that appear in every single member of the roughly one million sequenced genomes.
-We have found that in practice, requiring a role to appear in 80% of the members of our "Universe of Genomes" appears to be a reasonable compromise for defining "Universality", and therefore it is reasonable to require that hammers from a RepGen corresponding to at least 80% of the roles in our list of SOURs need to be found in a sample before we assert that the sample contains a genome that is "close" to that RepGen.
+We have found that in practice, requiring a role to be present in at least 80% of the members of our "Universe of Genomes" appears to be a reasonable compromise for defining "Universality", and therefore it is reasonable to require that before a RepGen is asserted to have a close relative within a sample, the sample must have hammer-hits from that RepGen for at least 80% of the roles in our list of SOURs.

 ## Materials